Drupal definitions

 Meta Tags: Words or phrases used by search engines to describe a web page's content.
 You can add these to your page in the Meta Tags section at the bottom of the edit window.

-Migration: The process of moving content from your old website to your new CSE website.
+Migration: The process of moving content from one place to another.
+For example, migrating an old website to a new site space CSE Web or migrating content from a widget being deprecated to a new option.
 Learn more on the Getting Started page.

 Onboarding: Becoming part of the CSE website.
 Learn about the steps to become part of the CSE website on the onboarding process page